Jon Knox

-Jon Knox is an American session drummer who has been a member of the bands White Heart, Adam Again, Future User and is currently the drummer for The Union of Sinners and Saints.
+Jon Knox is an American session drummer who has been a member of the bands White Heart, Adam Again, Future User, Full on the Mouth, and was the drummer for The Union of Sinners and Saints.
 He is also a producer, beatmaker and composer.

+Knox has since struggled to stay afloat in the industry, with reports of being unhoused after the pandemic.

 Background

 Knox was the drummer of Christian rock band White Heart from 1992 to 1997, and concurrently the drummer of the alternative funk rock band Adam Again.
 He reunited with White Heart in 2006 for the Soul2Soul Awards show and again in 2014 for the Easterfest concert in Australia.

 Knox is now the drummer for The Union of Sinners and Saints.
-The Union features members from two best-selling Christian Rock bands, Petra and White Heart.
+The Union features members from two best-selling Christian Rock bands, White Heart (band) and Petra.

 Jon is responsible for helping form Rage Against the Machine and when bassist, Tim Commerford started a side project in 2013, he tapped his longtime friend, Knox to play drums for his electronic progressive rock outfit Future User for their debut release.
 The band is composed of bassist, Commerford, along with multi-instrumentalist Jordan Tarlow on keys and production and Brendan O'Brien on guitars.

 Knox endorses Pearl drums, SoulTone cymbals, Vic Firth sticks, CymPad, Protection Racket, and Bumwrap Drum Company.